Biden Administration, Congress Offering Little On New Pandemic Relief Benefits For Unemployed - NewsBreak

 Biden Administration, Congress Offering Little On New Pandemic Relief Benefits For Unemployed

 WASHINGTON — Neither the Biden administration nor Congress has yet to offer a specific plan to ease the economic uncertainty affecting millions of Americans as the three main pandemic unemployment benefits programs established by the March 2020 CARES Act expired on Sept.
-6. Many Americans are also losing protection from the national evictions moratorium that prevented renters and homeowners from losing […]www.thefloridastar.com
+6. Many Americans are also losing protection from the national evictions moratorium that prevented renters and homeowners from losing their housing because of non-payment.vidanewspaper.com